rustam-isangulov/AzureOnBoarding/README.md

 ## DevOps: Creating infrastructure with azure cli

-`azure_cli_scripts/0.1.RUN_ALL` script creates infrastructure required for for the project including following steps:
+`azure_cli_scripts/0.1.RUN_ALL` script creates the infrastructure required for the project including the following steps:
-- setup paramaters that are defined in `azure_cli_scripts/0.0.SET_VARIABLES`
+- setup parameters that are defined in `azure_cli_scripts/0.0.SET_VARIABLES`
-- create Resource Group with Log Analytics workspace
+- create a Resource Group with a Log Analytics workspace
 - create Service Bus namespace with
   - Topic
   - two Subscriptions
   - Correlation Filters for each subscription
 - create Blob Storage account with
   - three Containers
-- create App Confgiruation with
+- create App Configuration with
   - configuration key-value pairs from `azure_cli_scripts/app_config_KeyValue_set.json`
 - create three Function Apps with
-  - starage account per app
+  - storage account per app
   - App Insight connected to the resource log analytics workspace
   - assigned roles to access Service Bus
   - assigned roles to access Blob Storage
   - assigned roles to access App Configuration
 - configure app settings for each Function App including
-  - end point for App Configuration
+  - endpoint for App Configuration
   - reference for BlobConnection strings
   - reference for Blob output container
   - references to Service Bus topic
   - references to Service Bus subscriptions

-## DevOps: Creating build/test/deploy pipline with Yaml
+## DevOps: Creating build/test/deploy pipeline with Yaml

-All three Functions are built, tested and deployed on each new pull request using the azure pipeline defined in `pipelines/azure-pipelines.yml`.
-Pipeline sequence for each app look similar to `ProcessingStarter`:
+All three Functions are built, tested and deployed on each new pull request using the Azure pipeline defined in `pipelines/azure-pipelines.yml`.
+The pipeline sequence for each app looks similar to `ProcessingStarter`:

 ```yaml
 pr: